epfl-ada/ada-2021-project-top-spot/README.md

 -Sentimental analysis

-- Spectral Clustering for speakers and to different subclasses professions, news' opinion, over time
+-Spectral Clustering for speakers and to different subclasses professions, news' opinion, over time

 -Word cloud for looking at the most used features

-- LDA and n grams for defining the topics.
+-LDA and n grams for defining the topics.